 Tom MacWright is a partner in the New York office of White & Case’s Financial Restructuring and Insolvency Practice.
 Mr. MacWright regularly represents debtors, bondholders, banks and strategic and financial investors in connection with corporate bankruptcy matters and workouts.

 Mr. MacWright has extensive experience representing large companies and creditors in cross-border restructurings.
-Mr. MacWright was counsel to Constellation Oil Services Holding S.A. (formerly QGOG Constellation S.A.) and its subsidiaries in their $1.5 billion cross-border restructuring centered in Brazil and supported by ancillary proceedings in the United States and the British Virgin Islands.
-Mr. MacWright was also counsel to the OAS Group, a group focusing on construction operations and infrastructure investments with over $3 billion of debt, Aralco S.A., a sugar and ethanol producer, and Rede Energia S.A., a Brazilian energy conglomerate with over $3 billion in debt, in their cross-border restructuring and chapter 15 bankruptcy cases.
-In addition, Mr. MacWright represented New World Resources NV, a large mining company with operations in Poland and the Czech Republic, in its chapter 15 case recognizing and enforcing a UK scheme of arrangement restructuring over $1 billion of debt, and an ad hoc group of noteholders of Elpida Memory Inc., a large Japanese micro-chip manufacturer, in Elpida's heavily contested chapter 15 case in Delaware.
+Mr. MacWright was counsel to Constellation Oil Services Holding S.A. (formerly QGOG Constellation S.A.) and its subsidiaries in their US$1.5 billion cross-border restructuring centered in Brazil and supported by ancillary proceedings in the United States and the British Virgin Islands.
+Mr. MacWright was also counsel to the OAS Group, a group focusing on construction operations and infrastructure investments with more than US$3 billion of debt, Aralco S.A., a sugar and ethanol producer, and Rede Energia S.A., a Brazilian energy conglomerate with more than US$3 billion in debt, in their respective cross-border restructuring and chapter 15 bankruptcy cases.
+In addition, Mr. MacWright represented New World Resources NV, a large mining company with operations in Poland and the Czech Republic, in its chapter 15 case recognizing and enforcing a UK scheme of arrangement restructuring more than US$1 billion of debt, and an ad hoc group of noteholders of Elpida Memory Inc., a large Japanese microchip manufacturer, in Elpida's heavily contested chapter 15 case in Delaware.

 In the chapter 11 case of Zais Investment Grade Limited VII (a Cayman Islands-based cashflow CDO), Mr. MacWright represented a large hedge fund in commencing the first involuntary pre-packaged bankruptcy case in the United States.
 After significant litigation, the pre-packaged chapter 11 plan was successfully confirmed and consummated.
 The case was the first use of chapter 11 to unwind a CDO and demonstrated the ability to restructure structured products that were considered to be "bankruptcy proof."